 5. Increases the Life of Your Belongings

 Closets can become particularly humid, as moisture can collect in the walls, floors, carpets, and crevices.
-Linens and clothes that are placed in closets are at risk of forming mold or Mildew.
-This growth can be particularly irritating and harmful to the body when those linens are placed on bed and the mold inhaled.
+Linens and clothes that are placed in closets are at risk of forming mould or Mildew.
+This growth can be particularly irritating and harmful to the body when those linens are placed on a bed and the mould inhaled.

-Closets and furniture next to bathrooms are at a high risk of experiencing mold or Mildew.
+Closets and furniture next to bathrooms are at a high risk of experiencing mould or Mildew.
 Having a dehumidifier nearby can reduce the effects of increased humidity caused by a shower.

 As evident from the previous discussion of Mildew, dehumidifiers can reduce the buildup of Mildew in carpets and wallpaper.
 The avoidance of excess moisture will increase the longevity of your carpet or wallpaper and avoid the risk of continually replacing them due to excess moisture.

 While it may seem counterintuitive, running a dehumidifier in the home can reduce some of your energy bills.
 When the dehumidifier runs, the air feels slightly cooler.
 More moisture causes the air to feel hotter.
 Drier air will feel cooler to the body.